 Retrace the steps of Peter the Great at the Czar Peter House, where the czar himself roomed on his visits to the Netherlands.
 Or step inside some of the other local monuments, such as the merchant's houses the Honig Breet House and the Weefhuis.

 Discover the history of Zaanse Schans, an industrial powerhouse in its time (hence all the windmills!), at the Zaans Museum, or that of two iconic Dutch brands: witness the rise of the Verkade chocolate and biscuit company at the Verkade Pavilion, or tour a reconstruction of the first-ever Albert Heijn shop at the Museum shop Albert Heijn Grocery.

-The Zaanse Schans Card is an excellent value for visitors: it includes admission to the Zaans Museum & Verkade Pavilion, one windmill of choice, and discounts or special offers for local crafts and restaurants.
+The Zaanse Schans Card is an excellent value for visitors: it includes admission to the Zaans Museum & Verkade Pavilion, one windmill of choice, and discounts or special offers for local crafts, a river cruise, and restaurants.